sergiocorreia/ppmlhdfe/guides/undocumented.md

 - `relu_tol(1e-4)`: used to set internal tolerances.
 For instance, calls to reghdfe will be set with tolerance equal to `relu_tol/10`.
 - `relu_maxiter(100)`: maximum number of iterations in ReLU step.
 If exceeded, the step will stop but an error will not be raised
 - `relu_strict(0)`: if set to 1, will raise an error if `relu_maxiter` is exceeded.
+- `relu_accelerate(0)`: if set to 1, it will slightly increase the weights of observations that are persistently negative, usually leading to faster convergence.
+This has been disabled by default as it tends to slowdown the other acceleration trick used (explained in the paper; see the line `utilde = u + utilde - u_last`).

 #### Creating certificates of separation